n0shake/dash/README.md

 Ever since moving to the Bay Area, DoorDash has found a loyal customer in me.
 It's always fun reverse-engineering REST APIs, and understanding how DoorDash interacts with the Internet.
 Door Dash encrypts its network traffic using SSL, but this is really easy to get around using a simple Man-in-the-middle attack.

-Disclaimer: I'm a huge DoorDash fan and this is purely an activity out of curiosity and laziness.

 # Design

 Have been meaning to learn Python since quite some time, this gives me an opportunity to do that.
 Since this is a Python library, this is meant to be used in CLI environments.
 The API is really really rough around the edges, though I have tried to handle failing conditions gracefully.